dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

         :linenos:

-Once this has completed, a new :ref:`reflection file <reflection_pickle>` '``strong.pickle``' is written, containing a record of every spot found.
+Once this has completed, a new :ref:`reflection file <reflection_pickle>` '``strong.refl``' is written, containing a record of every spot found.

 The :doc:`dials.image_viewer<../programs/dials_image_viewer>` tool is not as fast as viewers such as ADXV, however it does integrate well with DIALS data files.
 Having found strong spots open the image viewer again, but giving it the newly found reflection list::

-  dials.image_viewer datablock.json strong.pickle
+  dials.image_viewer datablock.expt strong.refl

 Adjust the brightness so that you can see the spots, then zoom in so that you can see the clustered individual pixels of a single spot.